zh30/native-translate/QWEN.md

 ### Core Components

 1.  **`src/scripts/contentScript.ts`**: The heart of the extension.
 It handles:
-    - Detecting the source language of the page content.
+    - Detecting the source language of the page content or specific text.
     - Downloading and managing translation models via Chrome's `Translator` API.
-    - Performing the actual translation of text blocks.
+    - Performing the actual translation of text blocks or input field content.
     - Injecting the translated text into the page DOM.
     - Managing the UI overlay for progress/status messages.
     - Implementing the hover-to-translate functionality by listening to mouse/keyboard events.
+    - Implementing the input field translation feature by listening to key events.
     - Caching translations in memory to avoid redundant API calls.
-    - Listening for messages from the popup (e.g., to trigger full-page translation).
+    - Listening for messages from the popup (e.g., to trigger full-page translation or update settings).
+    - Bridging API calls to the main world when the content script world lacks access.

 2.  **`src/popup/popup.tsx`**: The UI that appears when the extension icon is clicked in the toolbar.
 It allows users to:
+    - Select the target language for full-page translation.
-    - Select the target language for translation.
+    - Select the target language for input field translation.
     - Choose the modifier key for hover-to-translate.
     - Trigger full-page translation for the active tab.
     - It communicates with the content script via `chrome.tabs.sendMessage`.

 3.  **`src/scripts/background.ts`**: The background service worker.
 It handles:
-    - Toggling the Side Panel (if enabled).
+    - Toggling the Side Panel for specific origins (e.g., zhanghe.dev).
-    - Configuring the behavior of the extension's action (toolbar icon click).
+    - Configuring the behavior of the extension's action (toolbar icon click) to open the side panel.
+    - Development features like auto-reloading and injecting content scripts into open tabs.

 4.  **`src/sidePanel/sidePanel.tsx`**: A minimal placeholder for the extension's side panel.